Winipedia/pyrig/README.md

    This command performs the following steps in order:
    1. Writes dev dependencies to `pyproject.toml`
    2. Updates dependencies to install dev dependencies
-   3. Creates the project root structure (source and test packages)
+   3. Creates the project root structure (source and test packages) via `create-root`
    4. Generates test skeletons for all source code
    5. Runs all pre-commit hooks
-   6. Executes the test suite (which also installs pre-commit hooks)
+   6. Executes the test suite (which runs `create-root` again via autouse fixture and installs pre-commit hooks)
    7. Installs dependencies to activate CLI commands

 6. **Commit and push changes**